xevilmaxx/UdpDiscovery/README.md

 # FORK of:
 https://github.com/rix0rrr/beacon

+# Why this fork:
+# Basic Idea:
+# Discovery of Beacon on remote PC.
+# Assuming that both Probe and Beacons may have more than 1 interface available

 # Beacon: automatic network discovery

 *Beacon* is a small C# library that helps remove some of the user annoyances involved in writing client-server applications: finding the address of the server to connect to (because messing around putting in IP addresses is so much fun, eh?)